ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

 Custom Tags
 ===========

 Tags are used to denote the type of a YAML node when converting to a Python object.

-Standard YAML tags are defined `here <http://yaml.org/type/index.html>`_.
+UW supports the use of standard YAML tags, denoted by `!!` as defined `here <http://yaml.org/type/index.html>`_.
+Additionally, UW defines the following tags to support use cases not covered by standard tags, denoted by `!` and described in detail below.
+Where standard YAML tags are applied to their values immediately, application of UW YAML tags is delayed until after Jinja2 expressions in tagged values are dereferenced.

 Tags may be implicit: